PrincetonUniversity/install_lammps/01_installing/ins/tigergpu/scripts.md

 ### Double-precision version

-The code could also be built without USER-INTEL.
+The code could also be built without INTEL.

 ## Getting Help